 It’s a familiar story.
-You made the decision to adopt healthier habits with a goal of losing weight, and — at first — the pounds seemed to fall off.
-Then suddenly progress slows, and the inevitable weight-loss plateau rears its ugly head.
-This leads to frustration and confusion as to why what was once working no longer is.
+You made the decision to adopt healthier habits with a goal of losing weight, and at first the pounds seemed to fall off.
+Then suddenly progress slowed down, and the inevitable weight-loss plateau starting rearing its ugly head.
+It’s understandable to feel frustrated and confused, especially given that what was once working no longer is.
 For many, the result is a backslide into old habits and, in turn, weight gain.
 It’s a vicious cycle.

 “Interestingly, in the beginning of a weight-loss plan, people often lose more weight making fewer changes, like limiting portions and cutting out certain food and beverages,” explains Samantha Tinsley, an Indianapolis-based clinical dietitian.
 “But once they’ve lost usually around 10% of body weight, that weight loss slows down.”

 Since this is an all-too-common phenomenon, experts have devised strategies to help those committed to healthier habits stay devoted even when weight loss levels off.
 There’s no doubt that if you can stay the course and make the proper adjustments, you will eventually see progress again.
 Here are six strategies for pushing past that plateau and sticking to your weight-loss plan through thick and thin:

 1. MIND THE (ENERGY) GAP